rmrector/script.playrandomvideos/README.md

 match the behavior of the button that switches between watched/unwatched/all, if it is on your window. *singlevideo* needs no value.

+## Button/menu actions

+It is also possible to create an action that always plays randomly from one specific list, for use in a home menu or even as flair on another window, which can be assigned with Skin Shortcuts or added directly to skin files.

+- Play randomly from a list of all movies: `RunScript(script.playrandomvideos, "videodb://movies/")`
+- all episodes: `RunScript(script.playrandomvideos, "videodb://tvshows/")`
+- all music videos: `RunScript(script.playrandomvideos, "videodb://musicvideos/")`
+- from any of your playlists: `RunScript(script.playrandomvideos, "special://playlists/video/<playlist filename>")`
+- movies from any genre: `RunScript(script.playrandomvideos, "videodb://movies/genres/xx/", "label=Documentary")`
+- episodes from any TV network: `RunScript(script.playrandomvideos, "videodb://tvshows/studios/xx/", "label=Cartoon Network")`

 ## * Plugins
 It doesn't work for plugin paths :(.
 I would like it to, but I can't figure a good way to implement it, considering all the things plugins do.